 The broad allowance for educational and/or administrative experience recognizes that strong leaders arise through diverse pathways.
 These areas of expertise are important when identifying and appointing a program director.
 The choice of a program director should be informed by the mission of the program and the needs of the community.
 In certain circumstances, the program and Sponsoring Institution may propose and the Review Committee may accept a candidate for program director who fulfills these goals but does not meet the three-year minimum.

-II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or specialty qualifications that are acceptable to the Review Committee;
+II.A.3.b) must include current certification in the specialty for which they are the program director by the American Board of Preventive Medicine or by the American Osteopathic Board of Preventive Medicine, or specialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include current medical licensure and appropriate medical staff appointment; and, (Core) II.A.3.d) must include ongoing clinical activity.
+(Core) Background and Intent: A program director is a role model for faculty members and

-(Core)

-II.A.3.b).(1) The Review Committee for Orthopaedic Surgery accepts only ABOS and AOBOS certification for the program director.
-(Core)

-II.A.3.c) must include current medical licensure and appropriate medical staff appointment; (Core)

-II.A.3.d) must include ongoing clinical activity; and, (Core)